 Pro Tip: Fit the Scalibor collar two weeks before departure, not the day you fly.
 Most dogs scratch at the new collar for two or three days, which is miserable on a long-haul flight.

 For heat, plan around the dog.
 Walks at 6 a.m. and after 8 p.m. in summer.
 Shade and water at every stop.
-The marble streets of Berat and Gjirokastër store heat and radiate it back through the night, so even after dark the surface temperature is dog-unfriendly until 11 p.m.
+The marble streets of Berat and Gjirokastër store heat and radiate it back through the night, so even after dark the surface stays dog-unfriendly until 11 p.m.

-Walking back to Theth at 7 a.m. last spring, I crossed paths with a flock and three Sharrs — I stopped, sat down with my dog between my legs, and the shepherd whistled them off within 20 seconds.
+Walking back from the Theth to Valbona hike at 7 a.m. last spring, I crossed paths with a flock and three Sharrs — I stopped, sat down with my dog between my legs, and the shepherd whistled them off within 20 seconds.
 The dogs never came within six feet of us.

 Where do you go for vet care in Albania?

-Routine vet care in Albania is competent and inexpensive.
-A consultation costs $20–40, vaccinations $15–25, and emergency surgery is a fraction of US pricing.
-The country’s flagship is Vet Hospital Tirana — 43,000 sq ft (4,000 m²) of clinic, 24/7 emergency, digital X-ray, intensive care, and a pet hotel.
-It was opened by the largest veterinary group in the Balkans and is the only veterinary hospital the Albanian prime minister has officially inaugurated.
+Routine vet care in Albania is competent and inexpensive: a consultation costs $20–40, vaccinations $15–25, and emergency surgery a fraction of US pricing.
+The country’s flagship is Vet Hospital Tirana — about 43,000 sq ft (4,000 m²) of clinic with 24/7 emergency, digital X-ray, intensive care, and a pet hotel.
+Backup clinics exist in Durrës, Vlorë, and Sarandë.

 Practical contact info:

-- Vet Hospital Tirana: Rruga Hiqmet Buzi, Sauk (near Liqeni i Thatë)
+- Vet Hospital Tirana: Rruga Mustafa Xhabrahimi, near Liqeni i Thatë (Dry Lake), Tirana

 - Phone: +355 67 239 1111